pivotal/blog/content/post/eyes-on-target.md

 Finally, the operations pipeline would pick up the binary, ASG, and metadata, provision an ephemeral key promise, push the binary to a space within Cloud Foundry and apply the appropriate ASG.
 The runtime instance would ask for the authorization token and run time keys.
 This would guarantee only authorized instances in operations and eliminate configuration drift.
 This is where the biggest reduction on an order of magnitude in fielding time occurs.
 This is due to the smaller scope of application accreditation vs. stack/type accreditation, automated security scanning pipeline, runtime authorization and verification of the binary artifact in an independent build process.

-## How Operators continuously monitor and respond to running software

 So now that we are in operations, how do we improve the run time experience for the warfighter?
 Several factors aid in this goal.
 One, by being on Cloud Foundry all logging and metrics are treated the same.
 This allows the operators to build enterprise-wide monitoring of several different aspects of the environment.
 All metrics and logs are event streams and can be drained to a number of different 3rd party tools that allow them to watch aggregates of app/component health across the platform.
 They also can monitor for any security events, container events, and resource access.
 Since all the distributed components and application containers adhere to the API contracts enterprise alerting can be activated for relatively minimal effort.
 This also ensures that future workloads won’t require any understanding of how the event streams work in order to be added to the watch list.
 These features combined with the built in resiliency and fault tolerance provide a comprehensive self-healing element to the platform.
 This removes most recovery burdens from the operator.
 These recovery capabilities include restarting failed system processes, recreating missing or unresponsive VMs, the deployment of new application instances if they crash or become unresponsive, application striping across availability zone and dynamic routing and load balancing all out of the box.

-## How Developers build Mission Critical Apps
+## How Developers Design Mission Critical Apps

 The key opportunity for developers is in designing mission critical resiliency into the application architecture by leveraging the distributed nature of the platform.
 By being able to field to the edge, you get performance improvements in end-user latency and transfer speed.
 This is due to a reduction in lag by eliminating the long haul physics.
 This will be especially evident in the increase in transfer speeds from imagery and command-and-control applications due to proximity of the provisioned resources.